-Found The Perfect House
+Found The Perfect Big Expensive House

-I found the perfect house in Presidio Heights, one of the most prime neighborhoods in my city.
-It has four bedrooms, four and a half bathrooms, an awesome attic that would be used as a playroom, and a ground floor suite for parents or in-laws.
+It had four bedrooms, four and a half bathrooms, an awesome attic that would be used as a playroom, and a ground floor suite for my parents or in-laws.
 My commute to the tennis club would be cut down from 15 minutes to only five minutes a well.

 Here are some pictures: